open-telemetry/otel-arrow/README.md

 ### Project documentation

-This package is a reference implementation of the OTel Arrow protocol specified in this [OTEP](https://github.com/open-telemetry/oteps/blob/main/text/0156-columnar-encoding.md), which is currently the best source of information about OTel Arrow.
+This package is a reference implementation of the OpenTelemetry Protocol with Apache Arrow protocol specified in this [OTEP](https://github.com/open-telemetry/oteps/blob/main/text/0156-columnar-encoding.md), which is currently the best source of information about OpenTelemetry Protocol with Apache Arrow.
 The [Donation
 request](https://github.com/open-telemetry/community/issues/1332)
 describes how the project began.

-Here are several more resources that are available to learn more about OTel Arrow.
+Here are several more resources that are available to learn more about OpenTelemetry Protocol with Apache Arrow.

 - [Arrow Data Model](docs/data_model.md) - Mapping OTLP entities to Arrow Schemas.
 - [Benchmark results](docs/benchmarks.md) - Based on synthetic and production data.